 The following are examples of different types of extractions to assist you in being more informed and confident about the procedure.

 A surgical tooth extraction is required when the tooth is not visible above the gum line because it is unerupted or has broken off.
-Surgical extraction is more complex and involves making an incision in the gum to remove the tooth.
+A surgical extraction is more complex and involves making an incision in the gum to remove the tooth.
 A suture may be required after this procedure.
 You will then be asked to return to your dentist around 10 days later for suture removal.

 Tooth extraction doesn’t have to be painful

 Recent developments in pain control mean that tooth extraction doesn’t have to be an unpleasant experience.
 Local anesthetic will be used to numb the area beforehand.
 In most cases your dentist can also apply numbing cream, so you don’t have to feel the local anesthetic being administered.

 For patients who are anxious about the possibility of tooth extraction pain, your dentist can also provide anti-anxiety medication or IV sedation.
 Many patients choose our oral anti-anxiolytic medication one hour prior to surgery.
 This allows our patients to have the procedure feeling relaxed and comfortable.